retrohacker/getos/README.md

 ### Integration tests

-> NOTE: Currently the integration tests only run on Node 0.10 due to native modules for execSync
+> NOTE: Currently the integration tests only run on Node 0.10 due to native modules for execSync.
-> 2 NOTE: The unit tests depend on the Linux utility `sleep`.
+> Also, the integration tests depend on the Linux utility `sleep`.

 The integration tests sanity checks the assumptions we make about the format of the OS files and libraries we depend on against real world OS configurations.
 These tests currently offer only visual confirmation of the output.